Hongzhi97/Hongzhi97.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 I work best in the morning, jog in the evening and watch movies at night.
-My previous webpage is here [My first attempt to market myself =)](https://sites.google.com/view/hakiimj/).
+My previous webpage is [here](https://sites.google.com/view/hakiimj/).

 About me
 ======